 Dealing with a Non-Running Car

 Loading a non-running car can be challenging, but it’s manageable with the right tools and techniques.
+For non-running vehicles, using a manual hoisting tool like a come-along or chain hoist is the most reliable way to maneuver the car onto the trailer safely.
 Use a come-along or a chain hoist to pull the car onto the trailer.

 These tools provide the necessary pulling force, allowing you to move the car without needing it to run.
 Make sure to attach the come-along or hoist to a sturdy part of the car’s frame and a secure point on the trailer.